RaiPrabesh/Data-Analysis-SQL-Excel/README.md

     * Calculating correlation coefficients.
     * Presenting findings in a clear and concise manner.

-## Key Findings
+## Analysis Steps

-The analysis reveals several key insights:
+### Problem Statement and Hypothesis 1
+* The data has already been filtered for the period between 2015 and 2024, so further filtering by year was unnecessary.
+* DDoS attacks caused the highest financial impact in the USA.
+* In India, SQL Injection caused the highest financial impact, while in China, Ransomware and DDoS attacks had a comparable impact.

-* Financial Impact: The USA experienced the highest overall financial impact from cyberattacks between 2015 and 2024, although the most damaging attack types vary by country.
+* The USA experienced the highest overall financial impact from cyberattacks, totaling $14,812.12 million, compared to India and China.

-* Vulnerability and Resolution Time: The relationship between security vulnerability type and incident resolution time varies across countries.
-* Targeted Industries: The IT and Retail industries are consistently among the most frequently targeted across India, China, and the USA, and also suffer the greatest financial losses.
+### Problem Statement and Hypothesis 2
+* The data reveals no consistent similarities in incident resolution times across India, China, and the USA when considering both security vulnerability type and defense mechanism.
+* After analyzing the average resolution time for "Unpatched Software" and "Social Engineering" in each country, the resolution times differed by country for each vulnerability type.
+* In some countries, "Social Engineering" incidents had shorter resolution times, while in others, they were longer than those involving "Unpatched Software."
+* However, when averaging the overall resolution times for "Social Engineering" and "Unpatched Software" across all defense mechanisms and the three countries, "Social Engineering" incidents tended to have shorter resolution times than "Unpatched Software" incidents.

+### Problem Statement and Hypothesis 3
+* Across India, China, and the USA, the IT industry consistently faces high incident frequencies, while Retail is a top target in the USA and India but slightly less in China, partially supporting our hypothesis.
+* In terms of financial loss, the IT and Retail sectors experience the most significant impact across all three countries.
+* Therefore, while Retail's targeting frequency varies slightly by country, both IT and Retail are key areas of concern for cybersecurity incidents and financial repercussions in these major economies.
+* The Education sector also shows high targeting frequency, particularly in China.

+### Problem Statement and Hypothesis 4
-* Correlation: The correlation between financial impact and the number of affected users is generally weak across the three countries, suggesting other factors may be more influential in determining the extent of user impact.
+* The data does not strongly support our hypothesis of a positive correlation between financial impact and the numbers of affected users across India, China and the USA.
+* The correlation is weak and positive in the USA and China , and slightly negative in India , indicating a minimal linear relationship overall.

 ## Visualizations

 [You can add images or links to your visualizations here.
 For example:]

 * Bar Chart: Financial Impact by Attack Type and Country
-    * [Image of bar chart, or link to where it's hosted]
-* Scatter Plot: Correlation between Financial Impact and Affected Users
+    * * Scatter Plot: Correlation between Financial Impact and Affected Users
-    * [Image of scatter plot, or link]
-* Dot Plot: Average Resolution Time by Vulnerability Type and Country
+    * * Dot Plot: Average Resolution Time by Vulnerability Type and Country
-    * [Image of dot plot, or link]

-## Project Structure
+    * ## Project Structure

 The repository is organized as follows:

+    ├── data/
-├── data/│   ├── [Data files (e.g., CSV, Excel files, SQL dumps)]├── sql/│   ├── [SQL scripts (e.g., create table statements, queries)]├── excel/│   ├── [Excel files (e.g., analysis workbooks, reports)]├── README.md└── LICENSE
+    │   ├── [Data files (e.g., CSV, Excel files, SQL dumps)] ├── sql/
+    │   ├── [SQL scripts (e.g., create table statements, queries)]
+    ├── excel/
+    │   ├── [Excel files (e.g., analysis workbooks, reports)]
+    ├── README.md
+    └── LICENSE

 ## How to Use This Project

 1.  **Clone the repository:** `git clone [repository URL]`
 2.  **Set up the database:** [Provide instructions on how to set up the database, if applicable.
 If you're using a specific database system (e.g., MySQL, PostgreSQL), mention it here.]
-3.  **Run the SQL scripts:** Execute the SQL scripts in the `sql/` directory to create the database schema and populate it with data.
+    * **Run the SQL scripts:** Execute the SQL scripts in the `sql/` directory to create the database schema and populate it with data.
-4.  **Open the Excel files:** Open the Excel files in the `excel/` directory to view the data analysis and visualizations.
+    * **Open the Excel files:** Open the Excel files in the `excel/` directory to view the data analysis and visualizations.

 ## Technical Skills Demonstrated